Revenue Growth

 YoY Growth Rates — Revenue vs EBITDA vs PAT

-Divergence between revenue growth and profit growth signals cost creep
+Divergence between revenue growth and profit growth shows cost growth relative to revenue

 Indexed Performance (FY18 = 100)